FuelLabs/sway/docs/book/src/advanced/traits.md

 ## Implementing a Trait

-Ok, so I know that numbers can be equal.
-I want to implement my `Compare` trait for `u64`.
+The example below implements a `Compare` trait for `u64` to check if two numbers are equal.
 Let's take a look at how that is done:

 ```sway
 impl Compare for u64 {